CCI-MOC/hil/docs/developer-guidelines.md

 This document represents the developer policies and procedures for maintaining Hardware as a Service (HaaS), including the accepted [coding style](#Coding-style).

-Welcome!
-Overall, we follow the [github fork & pull model](http://scottchacon.com/2011/08/31/github-flow.html), where users fork the [main HaaS repository][repo], push changes to their personal fork and then create a [Pull Request][pr](PR) to merge it back to the master branch of the HaaS repository.

 ## Communicating

 * IRC: The MOC team hangs out on #moc on [freenode](https://www.freenode.net/)
-* IRL: The MOC group office is on the BU campus, at 3 Cummington Mall, Boston, MA room 451.
+* IRL (In Real Life): The MOC group office is on the BU campus, at 3 Cummington Mall, Boston, MA room 451.
 Anyone interested in HaaS is welcome to drop in and work there.
-* Email: HaaS developers should subscribe to haas-dev-list@bu.edu by sending a plain text email to majordomo@bu.edu with "subscribe haas-dev-list" in the body.
+* Email: HaaS developers or anyone else wishing to stay up to date should subscribe to haas-dev-list@bu.edu by sending a plain text email to majordomo@bu.edu with "subscribe haas-dev-list" in the body.

 # Coding style